rebekahheacock/unix-cli/README.md

 ## Overview

 First a little story.
 We'll get around to the technical parts in a bit.
-But, I've found that all good start with a story.
+But, I've found that all projects start with a story.
 In fact, they can actually turn into a story of epic proportions over time.
 We won't make this an epic, we only have twelve weeks here.

 A couple of years ago I bumped into an old schoolmate of mine, Morty.
 Now Morty was kind of a hardware geek.
 I mean stuff in hardware stores like nails, saws, electrical fixtures, ya know.

-We'll Morty realized an ambition awhile ago, now that he a was a fully grown geek and had saved up a bunch of money from working in the nail factory.
+Morty realized an ambition awhile ago, now that he a was a fully grown geek and had saved up a bunch of money from working in the nail factory.
 Morty went into the hardware store business.

-And Morty knew I had had been working with *"the computers"* and thought I might know something about *"the programs"* and *"the internets"*.
+And Morty knew I had had been working with *"the computers"* and thought I might know something about *"the apps"* and *"the internets"*.

 See, Morty kinda lived in 1945 and only begrudgingly picked up these highly technical terms like *"the computers"* and "*the internets"*.

 Even though he wasn't happy about it, he read in a highly popular industry journal that hardware store proprietors where now expected to use *"the internets"* and *"the computers"* to maximize profits.

 So, upon seeing me he dove right into a campaign to play upon the very sliver of a relationship we had decades ago.
-He was trying to get me to do some free work for him. *The fool.*
+He was trying to get me to do some free work for him.

 I told him I could help him out, but he wasn't gonna get much for the price.
 Of course, he didn't hear that part and just launched into a tirade about how he has structured his store, priced his items organized all the bits and hardware bobs.